ClaraR93/paddle-adventures/README.md

 - Two appealing images are featured adjacent to each summary, giving the user a visual idea of what to expect on a kayaking holiday.

+*Explore Page:*

+- This page contains two featured rivers, presented with a photo and summary of each river and what to expect.
+Each feature river layout displays an image of a river, adjacent to the information presented on it.
+The text consists of the name, brief summary and informative links on the river.
+These include a ‘Put in’ and ‘Take out’ link that takes the user to an external page displaying maps with a pin, and a final link to youtube, so the user can watch POV videos of the rivers displayed.
+All links open on an external page so the user doesn’t “get lost” navigating their way through the site.

+- Below this, there are three equal sections inline with one another displaying information about where to visit, stay, and other nearby experiences.
+Each is accompanied with a photo and link to an external site with more information.
+These provide informative links for the user, pointing them out to helpful sources so they are able to structure and plan their holiday easily.

+- The links provided are represented by font-awesome icons, giving a visual cue for the user to click on.
+Again, when hovered over, these turn from white to black.
+The images under each heading here are also wrapped in these external links, allowing the user to quickly navigate to this page by simply clicking on the image.

 ### Accessibility

 ## Technologies Used